Haz-15/Assignment-2/README.md

    **L**ocator

    When we look up or surf the internet your computer is talking to another computer (or server), asking the server for a website.
-This “talking” is referred to ask HTTP. ``Hyper Text Transer Protocol.`
+This “talking” is referred to ask HTTP. ``Hyper Text Transer Protocol.`` The conversation between your computer and the server is made up of **Get Requests,** which is GET the name of the document requested.

-   The conversation between your computer and the server is made up of **Get Requests,** which is GET the name of the document requested.
+   - HTTP is a connectionless text based protocol.

    **HTML**